himoral/himoral.github.io/_pages/about.md

 ---

 Here is Sihan Cheng(Lorenzo,成思翰)
 I am a final year undergraduate student majoring in Business Management at Zhejiang University of Technology.
-I am extremely fortunate to be advised by [Prof.Cao](https://homepage.zjut.edu.cn/congcao/) in Information Systems research and [Dr.May](https://homepage.zjut.edu.cn/mjy/) in Strategy ＆ Inovation management research.
-Under their guidance, I have been working on explainable recommendation.
+I am extremely fortunate to be advised by [Prof.Cao](https://homepage.zjut.edu.cn/congcao/) in Information Systems research and [Dr.May](https://homepage.zjut.edu.cn/mjy/) in Strategy ＆ Inovation management research.<i>(Due to the Asian Games, these sites might can not be accessed, but they all great teachers!)</i> Under their guidance, I have been working on explainable recommendation.
 Here is my Research Interest.

 Research Interest
 ======
 Unlike other students, my current research covers a wide range of topics from digital platform and innovation to human-AI interaction and consumer behaviour.
-And i categories them into three main topics:
+And I categories them into three main topics:

 **Digital Platform and Innovation**